Chateau de la Bourdaisiere A Magnificent French Castle

 Being free to explore the endless corridors, secret staircases and expansive rooms of this regal castle, Bob and I felt as if we owned the place.
 No other guests were booked to arrive, so we had the whole place to ourselves.

-While Bob unpacked some of his belongings, I roamed about the vacant hallways and hidden stairwells, inspired to investigate by the wavering shadows and mysterious nooks.
+While Bob unpacked some of his belongings, I roamed about the vacant hallways and hidden stairwells.
+I was inspired by the wavering shadows and mysterious nooks to investigate around every corner.

 A peek into the scullery revealed a homey, warm atmosphere, but nary a maid to be seen.

 The hostess, upon our arrival, had generously given us an upgrade to a suite located on the third floor.
-Our room, like the others, was spacious and quite differently decorated in the spirit of taste and refinement demonstrated by the women who made history there.
-It was bright and inviting, and afforded a panoramic view of the traditional French gardens from the twin paned window.
+Our room, like the others, was spacious and decorated in the spirit of taste and refinement demonstrated by the women who made history there.
+It was bright and inviting and afforded a panoramic view of the traditional French gardens from the twin paned window.

 After a luxurious bubble bath, I settled in for a dreamy sleep…until a mosquito came buzzing around my ears.
 No establishments in France, or other parts of Europe as far as I know, utilize screens on the windows, and we had ours flung wide to let in the fresh, aromatic night air.
 The mosquito was quickly dispatched, and Bob and I drifted off with thoughts of royalty that had once slept in that very room.